misha-cilantro/4job/README.md

 # Intro

 Hamlo!
-This me, the human, writing.
+This is me, Misha the human, writing.
 I wanted a little more flexibility than the official Four Job Fiesta site provides, and I wanted to learn some go, and I'm supposed to get LLM-literate for the day job.
 So, this is the result.